Wild Daddy and I got together in our mid-30s and as ‘geriatric parents’ planned to have 3 children in 3 years…..WHAT WERE WE THINKING?!!!

 Having personally struggled to claw back me-time without feeling guilty for ‘neglecting’ family life, I can honestly say wild (relaxed) Mums & Dads rock!

-For more scientific research on why getting outdoors is good for both our mental health and our children’s development read 11 reasons to get into the wild now.
+Need the science on why getting outdoors is imperative for mental health and development?
+Read 11 reasons to get into the wild now

-For more outdoor and nature inspiration don’t forget to sign up to the website to receive new posts as they are published and you can follow Kids of the Wild on Facebook, Instagram and Twitter too.
+For more outdoor and nature inspiration don’t forget to sign up to the website to receive new posts as they are published and follow Kids of the Wild on Facebook and Instagram

-Wild wishes for some oxygen time in nature every day to help keep us wild parents energised and calm for when the parenting challenges mount up!
+Wild wishes for finding oxygen time in nature every day to keep energised and recharged for when parenting challenges mount up!

-Click on the images to find great prices at Amazon for some soul-soothing, me-time goodies.
+Click on the links for to buy some soul-soothing, me-time goodies!

 Pukka plastic-free herbal teabags